-2. All training as outlined herein will be conducted live, or by video of a previously conducted live training, and last at least two hours.
+2. All training as outlined herein will be conducted live or by video.
 Said training shall be administered within sixty (60) days of hire, and be coordinated through the Sheriff's designated Training Coordinator.

-3. All employees receiving said training will sign an acknowledgment of attendance at the training, which will be maintained by the Sheriff's Training Coordinator, and a copy placed in each employees personnel file.
+3. All employees receiving said training will sign an acknowledgment of attendance at the training, which will be maintained by the Sheriff's Training Coordinator.